vialectrum/vialectrum-server/HOWTO.md

-How to run your own Electrum server
+How to run your own Vialectrum server
 ===================================

 Abstract
 --------

-This document is an easy to follow guide to installing and running your own Electrum server on Linux.
+This document is an easy to follow guide to installing and running your own Vialectrum server on Linux.
 It is structured as a series of steps you need to follow, ordered in the most logical way.
 The next two sections describe some conventions we use in this document and hardware, software and expertise requirements.